Ackerven/Ciallo/README.md

    git push origin master
    ```

-3. Once the push is complete, GitHub Actions will automatically build and deploy your site 🎉
+4. Once the push is complete, GitHub Actions will automatically build and deploy your site 🎉

    Visit your live page at `https://<username>.github.io/<repository-name>`

+> [!TIP]
+> If you forget to set the branch to `gh-pages`, your deployment will succeed but the site won’t be accessible at `https://<username>.github.io/<repository-name>/` — so don’t skip this step!

 > [!TIP]
 > If you want to deploy from a branch other than `master` (for example, `main`):